 - 4. What happens if the police searched my property without a warrant?

-A search warrant is an order issued by the court to allow police, sheriff's officers, or other law enforcement to conduct a search of a designated area.
+In Colorado, a search warrant is an order issued by the court to allow police, sheriff's officers, or other law enforcement to conduct a search of a designated area.
 This may include your home, vehicle, business offices, or other location.
 The search warrant allows law enforcement to search for evidence of criminal activity and confiscate the evidence they find.

 Under the U.S. Constitution, searches and seizures inside the home without a warrant are presumptively unreasonable.1